21 Healthiest Vegetables To Eat According to a Nutritionist in 2025

 10. Carrots

-Celebrated for their high beta-carotene content, carrots are undoubtedly one of the healthiest vegetables to eat for maintaining eye and skin health.
-As Medical News Today explains, carrots can also lower cancer risk.
+Celebrated for their high beta-carotene content, carrots are undoubtedly among the healthiest vegetables to eat for maintaining eye and skin health.
+The body converts beta-carotene into vitamin A, which supports vision, immune function and cell growth.
+Carrots also provide antioxidants and fiber, which contribute to heart and digestive health.

-While excessive consumption of this healthy vegetable can cause carotenemia, eating carrots in moderation balances benefits with this minimal risk.
-In terms of preparation, cooking carrots enhances beta-carotene absorption but may lower some water-soluble vitamin levels slightly.
-This shouldn’t be of too much concern, though, and carrots are still considered some of the healthiest vegetables to eat, no matter the preparation method.
+While excessive consumption can cause carotenemia, eating them in moderation balances these benefits with minimal risk.
+Cooking carrots enhances beta-carotene absorption but may slightly reduce water-soluble vitamin levels.
+Even so, they remain one of the healthiest vegetables to eat, regardless of preparation method.

 Popular in dishes like Indian carrot halwa or Moroccan carrot salad, they’re equally delicious raw, roasted or diced.
 We also suggest using them as inspiration to make vegan and vegetarian soup recipes, such as vegan lentil soup, or those with animal products, such as Maryland crab soup.